jureeder/Armstrong-Numbers-Algorithm/README.md

 Thus, 154 is not an Armstrong number.

-This algorithm tests every number from 0-10,000 to verify whether it is an Armstrong number.
+This C++ algorithm tests every number from 0-10,000 to verify whether it is an Armstrong number.
 -